dfrnt-labs/terminusdb-docs-static/src/app/docs/create-a-team-with-terminuscms/page.md

       https://assets.terminusdb.com/docs/manage-your-projects-create-a-new-team-2.png
 ---

-Follow these instruction to create a new team in the TerminusCMS dashboard -
+Follow these instruction to create a new team in the TerminusDB dashboard -

 > Note, if it is your first time logging in you will see the pricing page.
 Select Community Package to proceed and follow these instructions.\*